jadecobra/python_tdd_exercises/source/classes.rst

     From `the zen of python <https://peps.python.org/pep-0020/>`_
     ``Explicit is better than implicit``
-    we will use the explicit form of class definitions with the parent ``object`` in parentheses
+    I prefer to use the explicit form of class definitions with the parent ``object`` in parentheses

 How to define a Class with attributes
 ------------------------------

-Since we know how to define a class, let us add some tests for attributes
+Since we know how to define a class, add some tests for attributes

 RED: make it fail
 ^^^^^^^^^^^^^^^^^